 Elsie Mares, a junior political science major, and Sinsky have made a mutual aid spreadsheet open to all LMU students.
 The spreadsheet is open for anyone to fill out with any housing, transport or food they can offer.

 “A Mutual Aid form helps organize needs and help within a community during uncertain times, lots of neighborhoods and students from other universities have created them as well,” said Sinsky.

-A petition started by Raven Yamamoto, a senior journalism major, urges LMU to issue a “tuition decrease or partial tuition refund” since classes have moved online and students have been forced out of housing.
+A petition started by Raven Yamamoto, a junior journalism major, urges LMU to issue a “tuition decrease or partial tuition refund” since classes have moved online and students have been forced out of housing.
 The petition also calls for the University to act upon issues such as graduation and equal achievement.
 At the time of publication, the petition had nearly 4,000 signatures.
 To help students stay up to date on this, an Instagram account, @actnowlmu.

 According to Cavanaugh, the University has issued work-study accommodations for students with on-campus jobs.
 In an email to students, Cavanaugh asked for students to reach out to them or ASLMU for financial or moving assistance.